bostrot/wsl2-distro-manager/README.md

 As systemd is not officially supported in WSL (yet) [fake_systemd](https://github.com/bostrot/fake-systemd) is a custom fork from @kvaps specifically for WSL so that Turnkey services will actually startup when opening the instance.

+## Contribute

+You are very welcome to contribute to this project in order to make it better.

+### Docs

+Currently only the WSL API is documented with dart doc.
+You can find the documentation [here](https://bostrot.github.io/wsl2-distro-manager/api/index.html).

+### Code contributions

+If you have made a code contribution feel free to open a PR and/or an issue.

+### Language contributions

+Localizations are saved in `/lib/i18n/` as json files.
+New languages can be added either directly in the appropriate json file (e.g. `en.json`) or via the localizations [windows/mac application](https://github.com/Flutterando/localization/releases) which provides a GUI.

+As of some restrictions with fluent_ui package currently it is easier not to use the country code in the file name so instead of `en_US.json` just `en.json`.

+Feel free to publish a PR :)

 ## Help

 You need more help but the FAQ did not help?